Rite Aid set to close 35 locations in Ohio. Is your local store on the list?

 Youngstown, 2800 Mahoning Ave.

-This article originally appeared on Akron Beacon Journal: Rite Aid set to close 35 Ohio stores.
+This article originally appeared on Cincinnati Enquirer: Rite Aid set to close 35 Ohio stores.
 Here's where